Proxy advisor Glass Lewis advises vote for Fiat cross-border merger

-MILAN Proxy adviser Glass Lewis has recommended that Fiat investors vote in favor of a cross-border merger of the Italian carmaker and its U.S. unit Chrysler, saying its benefits outweighed concerns over potential increase in voting power of its main shareholder.
+MILAN, July 28 Proxy adviser Glass Lewis has recommended that Fiat investors vote in favour of a cross-border merger of the Italian carmaker and its U.S. unit Chrysler, saying its benefits outweighed concerns over potential increase in voting power of its main shareholder.

 Fiat completed the buyout of Chrysler earlier this year and is hoping to incorporate the two car companies into Dutch-registered Fiat Chrysler Automobiles (FCA) to boost the world's seventh-largest carmaker's appeal with international investors and pave the way for a U.S. listing planned for October.